spxp/spxp-crypto/spxp-crypto-tools/README.md

 Verifies the signature on the JSON object stored in `<signedJsonFile>` with the public key stored in `<publicKeyFile>`.
-If the object must be signed by a profile key directly, like a profile root object, no 4th must be given.
+If the object must be signed by a profile key directly, like a profile root object, no 4th parameter must be given.
 If the object may also be signed by a different keypair which brings a certificate (chain), then a 4th parameter gives a comma separated list of permissions that the certificate must grant to the signing key.
 In this case,